With age comes wisdom, so is the case with wisdom teeth.

 By the time you reach 18 years, most of your jawbones stop growing.
 But interestingly, most wisdom teeth erupt when you are around 19 years old.
 The primary problem caused by wisdom teeth is because they do not have enough space to grow.

 Your wisdom teeth also can be impacted.
-Impacted teeth are typically enclosed or trapped within the soft tissue of your jawbone.
+Impacted wisdom tooth is typically enclosed or trapped within the soft tissue of your jawbone.
 In some cases, they might only partially break through.
-When they erupt through your gums, they cause intolerable tooth pain.
+When they erupt through your gums, they cause intolerable wisdom tooth pain.

 Partial eruptions could be very painful and might also allow an opening for bacteria to enter the area around your teeth.
 It might cause infection, resulting in pain, swelling, jaw stiffness, and other issues.

 If you have partially erupted teeth, you are at risk of having tooth decay, tooth cavity, and gum disease.
 It is probably because they are hard-to-reach areas that make brushing and flossing extremely difficult.